Lodin/react-vtree/README.md

 - `FixedSizeNodePublicState<TData extends FixedSizeNodeData>` - the node state available for the `Node` component and `recomputeTree`'s `subtreeCallback` function.
 It has the following shape:
   - `data: FixedSizeNodeData`.
   - `isOpen: boolean` - a current openness status of the node.
-  - `toggle: function` - a function to change the openness state of the node.
-It receives no arguments and can be provided directly as an `onClick` handler.
+  - `setOpen(state: boolean): function` - a function to change the openness state of the node.
+It receives the new openness state as a `boolean` and opens/closes the node accordingly.
 - `FixedSizeTreeProps<TData extends FixedSizeNodeData>` - props that `FixedSizeTree` component receives.
 Described in the [Props](#props) section.
 - `FixedSizeTreeState<TData extends FixedSizeNodeData>` - state that `FixedSizeTree` component has.